nasser/zajal/README.md

 Legal
 -----
-Provided under the GNU General Public License Version 3.
-Check [COPYING](http://github.com/nasser/zajal/blob/master/COPYING) for more on that.
+Provided under the MIT License.
+Check [LICENSE](http://github.com/nasser/zajal/blob/master/LICENSE) for more on that.